suhr/papers/calg.md

 For example, in `2 3 + 5 *`, numbers `2` and `3` are pushed to the stack.
 Then `+` pops them from the stack and pushes `5`.
 Then another `5` is pushed on the stack and then `*` takes `5 5` from the stack and pushes `25`.

 Additionaly, a stack-based language may also have quotations.
-A *quotation* is a sequence of word, enclosed in braces.
-This sequence is pushed to the stack as a single value, so other words can use it.
-For example, in `2 2 * 4 = {success} {panic} ifelse`, the word `ifelse` takes a boolean and two quotation from the stack and then executes the first quotation.
+A *quotation* is a sequence of words, enclosed in braces.
+The quotation is pushed to the stack as a single value, so other words can use it.
+For example, in `2 2 * 4 = {success} {panic} ifelse`, the word `ifelse` takes a boolean and two quotations from the stack and then executes the first quotation.

 PostScript is one of the most-known stack-based languages.
 This is an example of PostScript code: